-Students who miss an NBME exam must make arrangements with the Office of Medical Education to make up the exam on the next scheduled exam date.
+Students who miss an NBME exam due to an excused absence must make arrangements with the Office of Medical Education to make up the exam on the next scheduled exam date.

 Third Year students who must remediate an NBME exam will need to complete the exam before their Fourth Year coursework begins.
-The schedule for the remediation exam must be approved by the Associate Dean for Student Affairs.
+It is recommended that students who fail any NBME on the first attempt contact the Office of Student Affairs for any assistance needed.